-At June 30, 2016, the Board reported a liability of \$68,545 for its proportionate share of the collective net pension liability.
-The net pension liability was measured as of June 30, 2015.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2014, and update procedures were used to roll forward the total pension liability to June 30, 2015.
+At June 30, 2017, the Board reported a liability of \$201,284 for its proportionate share of the collective net pension liability.
+The net pension liability was measured as of June 30, 2016.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2015, and update procedures were used to roll forward the total pension liability to June 30, 2016.
 The Board's proportion of the net pension liability was based on the present value of future salaries for the Board relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2015, the Board's proportion was 0.00186%, which was a decrease of 0.00058% from its proportion measured as of June 30, 2014.
+As of June 30, 2016, the Board's proportion was 0.00219%, compared to .00186% as of June 30, 2015.